-Logic encryption inserts locks into a given design netlist at the gate or RT level.
-The resulting netlist is encrypted; instead of taking the original design through the potentially untrusted flow, the netlist with the locks goes through the physical design steps and gets fabricated.
+Logic locking (encryption/obfuscation) inserts locks into a given design netlist at the gate or RT level.
+The resulting netlist is locked; instead of taking the original design through the potentially untrusted flow, the netlist with the locks goes through the physical design steps and gets fabricated.
 Upon fabrication the chip is locked; the correct secret key needs to be loaded on the chip to unlock the chip.
 The chip, when locked, produces wrong outputs, and is thus useless.
-Logic encryption therefore protects against overproduction by the foundry.
+Logic locking therefore protects against overproduction by the foundry.

-The encrypted design netlist can be obtained by reverse engieering during any of the untrusted stages; yet it will be of no use without the knowledge of the secret key.
-Logic encryption therefore protects against design IP piracy.
+The locked design netlist can be obtained by reverse engieering during any of the untrusted stages; yet it will be of no use without the knowledge of the secret key.
+Logic locking therefore protects against design IP piracy.

 The lock elements can be simple XOR/XNOR gates — key gates — with one input controlled by the secret key bit.
 Every key gate needs to be configured into either a buffer or an inverter in order to restore the functionality of the original netlist.
 The exact configuration is dictated by the secret key, which is known only by the designer.
 Wrong key bits configure the key gates to wrong functionality, leading to “errors” stemming from the key gates.
 These errors may propagate to the outputs and corrupt them.

-In random logic encryption, key gates are inserted at random locations in the letlist.
+In random logic locking, key gates are inserted at random locations in the letlist.
 This technique was proposed in: “EPIC: Ending piracy of integrated circuits” by Roy, Koushanfar and Markov at DATE 2008.

 The computed DI is then applied to the chip.
 The chip response is used to eliminate the incorrect keys that lead to a response that differs from the one obtained from the chip.
 Subsequently, a new DI is determined, and this process is repeated until all the incorrect keys are determined, resulting in a successful attack.
 The output of the attack is the correct key.
 Mode details about this attack as well as the code is available online.

-When to Activate Logic Encrypted Chips: Pre-Test or Post-Test? [c92]
+When to Activate Logic Locked Chips: Pre-Test or Post-Test? [c92]

-State of the art logic encryption frameworks pursue two different activation models, pre-test and post-test activation, that differ in the time of activation of an IC with respect to the manufacturing test.
+State of the art logic locking frameworks pursue two different activation models, pre-test and post-test activation, that differ in the time of activation of an IC with respect to the manufacturing test.

 Pre-test activation: The ICs are activated prior to the manufacturing test, typically conducted in the foundry or outsourced to an OSAT.